garmeeh/next-seo/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

-Next SEO is a plug in that makes managing your SEO easier in Next.js projects.
+Next SEO is a plug in that makes managing your SEO easier in Next.js projects and is compatible with version`6.0.0`+ of Next.js.

-This plugin is compatible with version`6.0.0`+ of Next.js.
-Some features will only fully work with version `7.0.0-canary.0`+ but are backwards compatible and still achieve a basic result of what's intended.
-See [Fully Supported in Next 7+ Only](#fully-supported-in-next-7+-only) for details.

 ## Usage

 `NextSeo` works by including it on pages where you would like SEO attributes to added.
-Once included on the page you pass it a configuration object with the pages SEO properties.
+Once included on the page you pass it a configuration object with the page's SEO properties.
 This can be dynamically generated at a page level or in some cases your API may return an SEO object.

 ### Set Up

-Install it:
+First install it:

 ```bash
 npm install --save next-seo